ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 Logic blocks are a group of blocks that allow to obtain and process information, which in turn can be used to automate tasks or create more complex control schemes for creations, and more generally, perform any finite sequence of steps (known as executing an algorithm).

+All logic blocks, with the exception of distance sensors, have a display with an arrow pointing away from the center of the block representing the value of their output signal.
+This arrow is empty when there is no output ($0$ value), and green/red when the output is positive/negative.
+Blocks which can take other signals as inputs (\nameref{logic-gates}) additionally have a second arrow pointing to the center of the block representing the input signals, which works like the output arrow but using the value of the sum of the input signals.

 Note: due to a bug, only up to 5 characters can be used on any configurable block value.
 Even though the UI rounds values 1-2 values, the values used are always the values that were typed.

 ## Sensors